Who is this article for?

 - All newly-created organizations inherit all settings from their parent organizations by default.

-- Inheritance can be enabled or disabled for groups of settings, such as settings for Destinations, Security, and so on.
+- Inheritance can be enabled or disabled for groups of settings, such as settings for Reporting, Security, for example.

 - If you re-enable inheritance for an organization, any unique settings are lost and replaced by the parent organization's settings when you click Save.